 Make sure that you wash your sheets gently in cold water.
 If you have darker-colored sheets, make sure that you wash them along with similar or darker-colored fabrics.
 Finally, dry your sheets on a gentle and low cycle.
 Some brands encourage buyers to air dry or hand their sheets if possible.

-When talking about bamboo, most of us think that they are a versatile plant that pandas eat as snacks.
-Some of you might also think of bamboo as something that people install as furniture or flooring for a new house.
-The bamboo fiber in its natural state is capable of wicking away moisture.
+When talking about bamboo, most of us think they are a versatile plant that pandas eat as snacks.
+Some might also think of bamboo as something people install as furniture or flooring for a new house.